Table of Content

 SSH on to the box

-Login using the rem-ssh user and then switch users to the rem-admin user via:
+Login using the rem-ssh user and then switch users to the root user via:

 Log Capture Scripts